adriananders/JayMeter-Max4Live/userguide/USERGUIDE.md

 Add the file [JayMeter-Definitive.amxd](/devices/JayMeter-Definitive.amxd) to your favorite Max 4 Live MIDI effects path.<br>
 Drag & drop the patch into an available MIDI channel with or without an existing plugin instrument.<br>
-By default, the device is enabled but does not produce a noticable effect on incoming MIDI.<br>
+By default, the device is enabled but does not produce a noticeable effect on incoming MIDI.<br>
 Modify the behavior of the incoming MIDI by changing the value dials as follows.<br>

 <h2>Parameter Guide</h2>